robertfmurdock/kt-di-example/README.md

 The patterns followed here:

-  command - a simple data object containing everything needed to do some work command dispatcher - a function that, when given a command, will do the work of a command.
+  action - a simple data object containing everything needed to do some work action dispatcher - a function that, when given a action, will do the work for that action.
 The function is presented on an interface.
-Any dependencies required by the function are enumerated as unimplemented "val" properties on the interface. scope / command dispatcher concrete - a concrete object that implements one or many command dispatchers.
-As a concrete, any unresolved dependencies (val properties) must be configured in order to compile.
+Any dependencies required by the function are enumerated as unimplemented "val" properties on the interface. scope - a concrete object that implements one or many action dispatchers.
+As a concrete, any unresolved dependencies (val properties) must be configured in order to compile. command - an action that is intended to represent a user action. command dispatcher - an action dispatcher for a command.